Bioconductor/bioconductor.org/content/install.md

-In a new installation, the script installs the most recent version of the BiocInstaller package relevant to the version of R in use, regardless of the relative times of R and Bioconductor release cycles.
-The BiocInstaller package serves as the primary way to identify the version of Bioconductor in use
+In a new installation, the script installs the most recent version of the BiocInstaller package relevant to the version of R in use, regardless of the relative times of R and _Bioconductor_ release cycles.
+The BiocInstaller package serves as the primary way to identify the version of _Bioconductor_ in use

     > library(BiocInstaller)
     Bioconductor version 2.14 (BiocInstaller 1.14.2), ?biocLite for help

-Since new features are often appealing to users, but at the same time require an updated version of Bioconductor, the source() command evaluated in an out-of-date R will nudge users to upgrade, e.g., in R-2.15.3
+Since new features are often appealing to users, but at the same time require an updated version of _Bioconductor_, the source() command evaluated in an out-of-date R will nudge users to upgrade, e.g., in R-2.15.3